lasseebert/kase/README.md

 ### Pull requests

-To make a pull request:

-1. Fork the project
+A pull request should consist of

-2. Make at least one failing test that proves the bug or describes the feature.
+* At least one failing test that proves the bug or documents the feature.
-3. Implement bugfix or feature
+* The implementation of the bugfix or feature
-4. Make pull request
+* A line in the `CHANGELOG.md` with a description of the change, a link to the pull request and a link to your github user.

 ## Contact